Adillwma/SDx4/README.md

 Before you click the button make sure to enter a unique name for your theme in the box.
 Clicking the 'Save Theme' button will let you save your theme.
 Once saved, the theme then will be availible to select in the main program theme selection dropdown alongside with the built in themes.

 ## License
-This project is released under the GPL v3 license.
-For more information, please refer to the LICENSE file.
+This project is released under the GPL v3 license, [LICENSE](https://github.com/Adillwma/SDx4_ImageUpscaler/blob/main/LICENSE).
 This project also uses the following third-party libraries, please refer to the individual liscences for more information:

 - [Stability AI Stable Diffusion x4 Upscaler](https://huggingface.co/stabilityai/stable-diffusion-x4-upscaler) License: [CreativeML Open RAIL++-M License](https://huggingface.co/stabilityai/stable-diffusion-2/blob/main/LICENSE-MODEL)